Tremblay station: Location

 Tremblay station is located south of Tremblay Road and directly west of the Via Rail station known as Ottawa station.
 The Ottawa station entrance is less than a five minute walk from the O-Train Line 1 platforms on Level 1.
 While the stations are close to each other, the two buildings are not linked and transferring passengers are required to walk outside between them.

-North of the station is the Max Keeping Pedestrian Bridge, which crosses Highway 417, allowing access to RCGT Park (a minor-league baseball stadium) as well as the Courtyard by Marriott Ottawa East and Hampton Inn by Hilton Ottawa west of the stadium parking lot.
+North of the station is the Max Keeping Pedestrian Bridge, which crosses Highway 417, allowing access to Ottawa Stadium (a minor-league baseball stadium) as well as the Courtyard by Marriott Ottawa East and Hampton Inn by Hilton Ottawa west of the stadium parking lot.
 These two hotels are the closest to the station, and are linked to each other by the Ottawa Conference and Event Centre.
 All of these are accessible within a 12–15 minute walk.